-- The Campus Security Report is distributed directly in paper format to all enrolled students and employees, and is available upon request to prospective students.
-It should be noted that this report is updated annually and distributed by October 1 of each year. - Information on Crime Statistics is also available on the National Center for Education Statistic's College Navigator website.
+- The Campus Security Statistics Report is distributed at to all enrolled students and employees, and is available upon request to prospective students.
+Students receive a direct URL/link to the Campus Crime Statistics Report prior to enrollment via the Student Acknowledgement Form.
+It should be noted that this report is updated annually and distributed via email by October 1 of each year. - Information on Crime Statistics is also available on the National Center for Education Statistic's College Navigator website.
 The National Center for Education Statistics (NCES) is the primary federal entity for collecting and analyzing data related to education in the U.S. and other nations.
 NCES is located within the U.S. Department of Education and the Institute of Education Sciences.